 Practical Action has been working with communities to explore how the informal sector can play a central role in faecal sludge management city-wide.
 Across our work in Kenya, Bangladesh and India, we find powerful reasons for working with existing informal sector actors to improve working conditions and services for users.

-These sessions provide a unique opportunity to be involved in discussions in how solar-powered solutions (e.g. solar irrigation) can create climate-resilient farming and improve livelihoods in the global south.
+These sessions provided a unique opportunity to be involved in discussions in how solar-powered solutions (e.g. solar irrigation) can create climate-resilient farming and improve livelihoods in the global south.

-Also hear first-hand from our country teams, pit emptiers and researchers from the University of Leeds, as we explore how new business models can contribute to city-wide inclusive services.
+You heard first-hand from our country teams, pit emptiers and researchers from the University of Leeds, as we explored how new business models can contribute to city-wide inclusive services.

-You will have the opportunity to participate and ask questions, as we debate what our findings mean for investments of public money, and what is required to move to universal sanitation coverage.
-You’ll also have the chance to meet like-minded ones in the industry and develop successful strategies and partnerships for a climate-resilient future.
+You had the opportunity to participate and ask questions, as we debated what our findings mean for investments of public money, and what was required to move to universal sanitation coverage.
+You also had the chance to meet like-minded ones in the industry and develop successful strategies and partnerships for a climate-resilient future.

 The journey to COP26

-This event is a vital staging post on our journey to the COP26 climate talks in Glasgow this year.
+This event was a vital staging post on our journey to the COP26 climate talks in Glasgow last year.

-Practical Action will be an official observer at the talks.
-We’ll use examples from all levels including from on the ground to governmental level, to highlight how we can bring to scale solar irrigation to help make farming in the Global South more climate resilient.
-Together, we’ll make the case for putting these methods at the forefront of the global response to climate change.
+Practical Action was an official observer at the talks.
+We used examples from all levels including from on the ground to governmental level, to highlight how we can bring to scale solar irrigation to help make farming in the Global South more climate resilient.
+Together, we made the case for putting these methods at the forefront of the global response to climate change.

 Climate change is leading to increasingly frequent and more severe hazards and disasters.
 By 2050 almost 7 in 10 will live in towns and cities, many in megacities in the global South.
 With greater migration/stress on our urban areas, it is vital that our cities provide city-wide inclusive services for all.
 Practical Action is working to ensure that funding reaches communities for locally-led adaptation.